syndesi-project/Syndesi/README.md

 The Syndesi library implements low-level communication between syndesi compatible devices (layers 5 and 6 of the OSI model) as well as host-specific high level functions to manage devices

-The Syndesi Communication Protocol is responsible for the following tasks :
+The Syndesi library is responsible for :

 - Managing communication ports (Ethernet, I²C, SPI, RS-485, etc...)
 - Routing frames through and/or between those communication ports